SpongePowered/SpongeDocs/source/about/glossary.rst

 NPC
   Non-Player Character.
 Any character not controlled by a player, eg. a Villager.
 Ore
   The Official Sponge plugin hosting site, not ready yet.
-Use the forums instead.
+Use the Sponge Forums instead.
 Plugin
   A Minecraft mod that extends and changes minecraft via the SpongeAPI, usable only on Sponge servers.
 Project Leaders